freedomofpress/securedrop-docs/docs/admin/maintenance/kernel_troubleshooting.rst

 .. _Test and Enable an Updated Kernel:

-Test and Enable an Updated Kernel
+Test and enable an updated kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you have changed your default kernel, we urge you to test an updated kernel
 as soon as it becomes available in a future SecureDrop release.
 Note that an